springload/ssm-parent/README.md

     }
 ```

-If a few parameters are specified, all JSON entities will be read and merged into one, overriding existing keys, i.e.
+If several parameters are specified, all JSON entities will be read and merged into one, overriding existing keys, i.e.

 Parameter one:
 ```